Average Distance in a General Class of Scale-Free Networks with Underlying Geometry

 Note that the minimum component distance is not a metric for $d\geq 2$, since there are $x,y,z\in \Space$ such that $x$ and $y$ are close in one component, $y$ and $z$ are close in one (different) component, but $x$ and $z$ are not close in any component.
 Thus the triangle inequality is not satisfied.
 However, it still satisfies the requirements specified above, so our results of this paper apply. \end{example}

 \begin{theorem} In the geometric setting described above, let $p$ be any function that satisfies Equation~(\ref{eq:distancemodel}).
-Then conditions (EP1) and (EP2) are satisfied. \end{theorem} \begin{proof} Fix $u,v$, and also the position $\x u$.
+Then conditions (EP1) and (EP2) are satisfied, and we obtain an instance of the general model. \end{theorem} \begin{proof} Fix $u,v$, and also the position $\x u$.
 Note that $V(r)$ is the cumulative probability distribution $\Pr_{\x v}(\|\x u-\x v\|\leq r)$.
 The marginal edge probability is given by the Riemann-Stieltjes integral over $r$,